We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Check on insulation

 Check the insulation in your attic and basement.
-Home Depot and other home improvement stores sell small pieces of insulation if you just need to sure up a small area.
+Home Depot and other home improvement stores sell small pieces of insulation if you need to sure up a tiny area.

 Protect your AC unit with a piece of plywood